Credit: Zelio Freire

 Credit: Wayne Hsieh

-Located about a mile into Malibu Creek State Park, the Malibu Creek rock pools are a gorgeous place to post up for the day or take a quick dip (although park entrance is $12 for the day, so you might want to stay a while).
-When you get here, take the back country trailhead until you reach the bridge by the visitor’s center.
-After crossing the bridge, turn left to follow the trail by the river until you eventually reach the rock pools (you might even see some rock climbers on the way!).
+Located about a mile into Malibu Creek State Park, the Malibu Creek rock pools are a gorgeous place to post up for the day or take a quick dip—although parking is $12 for the day, so you might want to stay a while.
+When you get here, take the backcountry trailhead until you reach the bridge by the visitor’s center.
+After crossing the bridge, turn left to follow the trail by the river until you eventually reach the rock pools (you might even see some rock climbers on the way).
 All in all, it’s a flat and easy hike, so feel free to bring a picnic and anything you might need for the day; just remember to pack out all trash when you leave!

 Laguna Beach Saltwater Pool